chaithuzz2/EasyPizza/README.md

 Requirements
 ------------
 ------------
-A Paypal account
+1)A Paypal account
-A Smart Phone
+2)A Smart Phone

 Technologied used
 ------------------
 ------------------
-Android : Minimum - HoneyComb
+1)Android : Minimum - HoneyComb
-PayPal-SDK
+2)PayPal-SDK
-Sandbox accounts for testing
+3)Sandbox accounts for testing
-Used Device for testing(Works best on Samsung Galaxy Tab 2 GT-P3100)
+4)Used Device for testing(Works best on Samsung Galaxy Tab 2 GT-P3100)